Peter Philip James Kean: Early life

-Peter Philip James Kean was born in Elizabethtown, New Jersey on February 27, 1788.
+Kean was born in Elizabethtown, New Jersey, on February 27, 1788.
 He was the only child born of John Kean, the cashier of the Bank of the United States and a Continental Congressmen, and Susan (née Livingston) Kean (1759–1853).
 After his father's early death in 1795, his mother hired Count Julian Niemcewicz as his tutor.
 Niemcewicz, a Polish nobleman who fled Poland after fighting unsuccessfully for Polish independence, later married Kean's mother in 1800.

 His paternal grandmother was Jane Grove and his step-grandfather was Captain Samuel Grove, a wealthy and successful merchant from Beaufort County, South Carolina.
 His maternal grandparents were Peter Van Brugh Livingston, the New York State Treasurer, and Mary (née Alexander) Livingston.
 He was also the great-grandson of Philip Livingston, the 2nd Lord of Livingston Manor, and the great-nephew of New Jersey's governor William Livingston, a signer of the U.S. Declaration of Independence and the U.S. Constitution.

 Career

 Kean graduated from Princeton University in 1807.
 After his graduation, Kean assumed a prominent role in the military affairs of the State of New Jersey.
 In 1811, Kean purchased the large estate built by his mother's uncle, known as Liberty Hall, in trust for his mother.

 In 1824, when the Marquis de Lafayette returned to the United States for his grand tour, Isaac Halstead Williamson, the 8th New Jersey Governor, appointed Kean to the reception committee to welcome him due to Kean's prominence and fluency in French.

-At the time of his death, Kean was Colonel of the Fourth Regiment of the State of New Jersey.
+At the time of his death, Kean was colonel of the Fourth Regiment of the State of New Jersey.